rugematotti-oss/rugema-epiphane/exercises/ex01_basics/instructions.md

 git push
 ```

-**🎉 Congratulations!** You just made your first proper commit and pushed it to GitHub.
+**Congratulations!** You just made your first proper commit and pushed it to GitHub.
 Go check your repository on GitHub - you should see your new file!

 ---

-## ✅ Step 3: Making Corrections
+## Step 3: Making Corrections

 Mistakes happen!
 Let's practice fixing them.